-Spring break is nearly here, and with it, a chance to refresh and recharge close to home.
+Spring break is nearly here, and with it, a chance to refresh and recharge . . . even close to home.

 In fact, enterprising people could keep themselves entertained over spring break and never leave Eugene.
-Even on campus there are enough activities to stay busy and entertained.
-And check out this listing of virtual and live arts events happening on campus.
+Check out this listing of virtual and live arts events happening on and around campus.

-The residence halls will remain open over break.
-Here’s what to know about staying put, including dining options.
+For those staying put, residence halls will remain open over break.
+Here’s what to know.

-Here are some ideas for stuff to do in Eugene and farther afield.
-Just remember: COVID-19 is still here, so mask up and stay safe.
+Here are some ideas for stuff to do in Eugene and farther afield:

 Hop on a PeaceHealth bike (or your own wheels) and take a ride along the river path.

 Take a hike on the Ridgeline Trail.
 Hike up Spencer Butte or explore some of the lesser-traveled sections.

 Visit Hendricks Park, Eugene’s oldest park and an easy walk from campus.
 Its world-renowned rhododendron garden is spectacular in spring.

 Check out Delta Ponds, a reclaimed gravel pit off Goodpasture Island Road that features walking paths and a thriving community of waterfowl.

 Visit the Cascades Raptor Center, 32275 Fox Hollow Road, and get up close and personal with rescued eagles, hawks, owls and more.